chenjingheng0607/timetable-gui/README.md

 *   **Interactive Grid**: Easy-to-use grid for manual adjustments with smart dropdowns that only show available members for a specific role and week.
 *   **Conflict Detection**: Highlights duplicate assignments to prevent scheduling errors.
 *   **Excel Integration**: Seamlessly loads member data from Excel and exports the final roster to Excel.
+*   **Image Export**: Generate a shareable PNG image of the roster and dashboard for easy distribution.
 *   **Role Management**: Supports various roles including Lead, Vocal, Piano, Drums, Bass, Guitar, PPT, Sound, MC, Ushers, and Cleanup crews.

 ## Prerequisites